AndyClifton/andyclifton.github.io/_posts/2020-02-19-adopting-open-science.md

 featured-image: /images/OpenScienceResearchInitiative-ResearchLifecycle.png
 permalink: /posts/2020/02/adopting-open-science/
 tags:
-  - Open science
+  - open science
-  - Productivity
+  - productivity
-  - Strategy
+  - strategy
 ---

 This article discusses some of the goals, problems, and opportunities associated with implementing open science in an organisation.
 That could be from 5 to 50,000 people across tech, engineering, education, or research.
 And by science, I mean anything from hardcore engineering to the natural sciences, to software development.